dharmit/syscalls/src/cat-filename.md

 `pathname` should either be an executable binary or a script starting with a line that looks like `#!<interpreter>`, e.g., a shell script that starts with `#!/bin/bash`.

-`argv` is an array of pointers to strings passed to the new program as its arguments.
+`argv` is an array of arguments passed to the new program.
 By convention, the first string (`argv[0]`) contains the filename associated with the program being executed; so it's `cat` in this case.
-I wonder if this could be a different name, or it's something that's not allowed.
+Since it's a convention (not a mandate) I wonder if this could be a different name than the name of the program.
 I tried below, but aliasing doesn't seem to work on aliases:

 ```shell
 $ alias somecat=cat